tomlurge/mteam/data.md

 		# : number
 		boolean : true/false
 		[x,x,x...] : array of x
-		if no value write: null
+		if entry contains no value and no default is given in comment write: null if entry is absent write: null

 #### collecTor examples